 To make it short, legend states and the maison Cartier confirms it, that this led to the invention of the wristwatch, and even today in the Cartier collection there is a watch called the “Santos” model.

-Towards the end of July 1908, thanks to the enthusiasm generated by Delagrange’s flights, the Italian Association for the Promotion of Aviation (apia) was constituted.
+Towards the end of July 1908, thanks to the enthusiasm generated by Delagrange’s flights, the Italian Association for the Promotion of Aviation (APIA) was constituted.
 Its first President was General Carlo Montù, Mp, with Cesare Gatti Goria as his Vice-President.

 From the legal point of view, and despite the changes of name which have occurred over the years, this is the formal moment in time when the organisation now known as the Aero Club Torino was constituted.